SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 Day to Day safeguarding: Collection at the end of the school day

-To reduce congestion along the back of the school, Year 3 and 4 children are taken to the Key Stage Two playground and dismissed to parents there.
+To reduce congestion along the back of the school, Year 3 children are taken to the Key Stage Two playground and dismissed to parents there.
 We appreciate parents and carers waiting on the playground for their children.
 In particularly inclement weather, children will be dismissed from classrooms.

 After School Procedure for Uncollected Children/children missing